Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Deep Learning Components

 \subsection{Backbone}

 The choice of backbone reflects assumptions about temporal, spatial, and structural patterns in electricity markets.
-The simplest backbone is the \textbf{Multi-layer Perceptron (MLP)}~\cite{rumelhart1986learning}, which flattens the input sequence into a vector of size \(L \cdot F\).
+The simplest backbone is the \textbf{MLP}, which flattens the input sequence into a vector of size \(L \cdot F\).
 While computationally efficient, MLPs ignore sequential or spatial dependencies.
-To retain temporal structure, \textbf{Convolutional Neural Networks (CNNs)}~\cite{lecun1998gradient} operate directly on input sequences, applying local convolutional filters over time to capture short-range patterns. \textbf{Recurrent Neural Networks (RNNs)}~\cite{elman1990finding} also take a sequential view, processing input sequence step-by-step to build memory over time.
-Variants like \textbf{Long Short-Term Memory (LSTM)}~\cite{hochreiter1997long} and \textbf{Gated Recurrent Unit (GRU)}~\cite{cho2014learning} mitigate vanishing gradients for long-sequence modeling, but are slow to train due to limited parallelism.
-Replacing recurrence with an \textbf{Attention} mechanism, \textbf{Transformer}~\cite{vaswani2017attention} processes the entire sequence in parallel, learning dependencies between all time steps.
+To retain temporal structure, \textbf{CNNs} operate directly on input sequences, applying local convolutional filters over time to capture short-range patterns. \textbf{Recurrent Neural Networks (RNNs)} also take a sequential view, processing input sequence step-by-step to build memory over time.
+Variants like \textbf{LSTM} and \textbf{GRU} mitigate vanishing gradients for long-sequence modeling, but are slow to train due to limited parallelism.
+Replacing recurrence with an \textbf{Attention} mechanism, \textbf{Transformer} processes the entire sequence in parallel, learning dependencies between all time steps.
 Extensions such as \textbf{Cross-Attention} further allow Transformers to condition price forecasts on contextual information.
-As electricity markets are spatially interconnected through transmission lines, \textbf{Graph Neural Networks (GNNs)}~\cite{kipf2016semi} extend temporal backbones by explicitly incorporating graph structures of transmission topology, where the spatial dependencies are captured via message passing over the graph. \textbf{Generative Models (GMs)} such as \textbf{Variational Autoencoder (VAE)}~\cite{kingma2013auto} and \textbf{Generative Adversarial Network (GAN)}~\cite{goodfellow2014generative}, learn distributions over input sequence, offering calibrated probabilistic forecasts.
-A recent addition is the \textbf{Kolmogorov–Arnold Network (KAN)}~\cite{kan2024arxiv}, which expresses functions over input sequences via sparse sums of univariate nonlinearities, yielding interpretable and structured representations.
-In scenarios with high data heterogeneity, \textbf{Mixture-of-Experts (MoE)}~\cite{shazeer2017outrageously} improve flexibility by routing input sequences through multiple specialized subnetworks (e.g., MLP or CNN), with a learnable gating function selecting which experts to activate.
+As electricity markets are spatially interconnected through transmission lines, \textbf{Graph Neural Networks (GNNs)} extend temporal backbones by explicitly incorporating graph structures of transmission topology, where the spatial dependencies are captured via message passing over the graph. \textbf{Generative Models (GMs)} such as \textbf{Variational Autoencoder (VAE)} and \textbf{Generative Adversarial Network (GAN)}, learn distributions over input sequence, offering calibrated probabilistic forecasts.
+A recent addition is the \textbf{Kolmogorov–Arnold Network (KAN)}, which expresses functions over input sequences via sparse sums of univariate nonlinearities, yielding interpretable and structured representations.
+In scenarios with high data heterogeneity, \textbf{MoE} improve flexibility by routing input sequences through multiple specialized subnetworks (e.g., MLP or CNN), with a learnable gating function selecting which experts to activate.
 This conditional computation enables the model to adapt to different regimes and load patterns.
-When one backbone is not enough, \textbf{Hybrid Models} combine them: CNNs can extract local features before feeding into LSTMs~\cite{qin2017dual}, or attention can replace MoE-style gating~\cite{li2021enhancing}, enabling dynamic expert selection.
+When one backbone is not enough, \textbf{Hybrid Models} combine different modeling paradigms: CNNs can extract local features before feeding them into LSTMs~\cite{qin2017dual}, attention mechanisms can replace MoE-style gating for dynamic expert selection~\cite{li2021enhancing}, and domain-specific prior knowledge, such as imbalance-pricing rules, can be embedded into neural networks to improve parameter efficiency~\cite{yu2026marketruleinformedneuralnetworkefficient}.
 The architectural choices reflect different assumptions about how electricity price signals evolve across time and space.